• Skip to main content

 Thanks for the article and safe travels

-68. Virginie Steeland
+Virginie Steeland says

 Thank you for this amazing article and it is really inspiring.
 I’m currently travelling for I don’t know how long since I quit my job and taking a lot of domestic flights (going under 7kg bag).
 My question was what do you do with phone and camera chargers, plugs for different countries and medication like malaria pills?